swiss-army knife for data

 is pronounced like seek.
 Its query language, SLQ

 Some feature highlights are shown below.
-For more, see the docs, including the tutorial and cookbook.
+For more, see the docs, including the query guide, tutorial and cookbook.

 Insert the contents of an Excel XLSX worksheet (from a sheet named actor